procf/colloids-setup/System-Setup/02-macOS-Setup.md

 # MacOS System Setup Recommendations and Tips

-This is a guide to setting up a new MacOS computer for command line programming, specifically what to do before installing and using HOOMD-blue for colloids simulations in the PRO-CF Research Group.
+This is a guide to setting up a new MacOS computer for command line programming, specifically what to do before installing and using HOOMD-blue for colloids simulations in the Rheoinformatic Research Group.
 If you are new to MacOS, or new to programming on MacOS, then this guide can help you get started.

 [Last Update: June 2022]